 “Nearly half of the infant crib deaths and two-thirds of bassinet deaths reported to CPSC each year are suffocations caused by pillows, thick quilts and/or overcrowding in the baby’s sleeping space.”
 (Full article link below)

 We're not talking SIDS here.
-“Sudden Infant Death Syndrome (SIDS) is the sudden, unexplained death of a baby younger than 1 year of age that doesn’t have a known cause even after a complete investigation” (National Institute of Child Health and Human Development, link below).
+“Sudden Infant Death Syndrome (SIDS) is the sudden, unexplained death of a baby younger than 1 year of age that doesn’t have a known cause even after a complete investigation” (National Institute of Child Health and Human Development).
 (Bold emphasis is mine)

 Rather, we are talking about the sudden and unexpected deaths of infants that can be explained by evidence of causes related to sleep, including soft, loose bedding.